 Because there are many different ways they can be performed.
 Most people don’t know this.

 Some include everything that should be included if doing a similar surgery and others include much less.
 Generally what is left out are all the things you don’t get to see.

 This is why you get that price variation between clinics.

-compare a spey procedure with a similar Abdominal Surgery
+Let’s compare a Spey procedure with a similar abdominal Surgery

 If your pet needed abdominal surgery – say to remove a foreign body – the inclusions would look like this:

-- Your pet would have a physical exam which includes checking heart and lung function
+- Your pet has a physical exam which includes checking heart and lung function

-- Pre- Anaesthetic blood test would be taken to ensure that the organs responsible for removing the toxic by products of anaesthesia are healthy enough to do so.
+- Pre- Anaesthetic blood test is taken to ensure that the organs responsible for removing the toxic by products of anaesthesia are healthy enough to do so.

-- Your pet would be given sedation and pain relief prior to anaesthesia for smooth induction of gas anaesthesia.
+- Your pet is given sedation and pain relief prior to anaesthesia for smooth induction of gas anaesthesia.